Liberals revive bill to outlaw conversion therapy

 "Nor would the proposed offences criminalize conversations where personal points of view on sexual orientation or gender identity are expressed," he said.

 "What this bill targets, what we are targeting, are those who actively work to and provide services designed to change someone's gender identity."
-Lametti said the Liberals will work in good faith with the opposition in the committee stage to ensuring they get the bill right, and he noted the support O'Toole gave the bill in the Commons.
+Lametti said the Liberals will work in good faith with the opposition on the bill and noted the support O'Toole gave the ban itself.

 "If Mr. O'Toole is sincere, and I think he is, it will be up to him to bring his caucus in line."